How to Improve Your Conversation Skills (Even If You’re Shy)

 This gives them the impression that you are truly interested in them and their narrative.

 However, if you tend to be quiet, strive to be more focused in the future.
-Speak with a slightly louder voice than usual and enhance your talk with lengthy answers.
+Speak with a slightly louder voice than usual and elaborate on your answers with more detail.

 But try not to talk too much.
 You may enjoy talking a lot, but others do as well.
 Try to keep your verbal flow under control.